EIS1600/presentations/2022_09_DOT2022/index.md

 - this is both very difficult and very easy:

-	- *the difficult part*: if there is anything we know for sure, it is that we often disagree on such questions;
+	- *the difficult part*: if there is anything we know for sure, it is that we never agree on such questions;

-	- *the easy part*: we do not have to argue, as we can model as many different categories as we may need;
+	- *the easy part*: we do not have to argue, as we can model as many different categories as we may need, experimentally finding which work better;

-	- *the advantage*: this approach will allow us to test our assumptions about genres;
+	- *the advantage*: this approach allows us to test our assumptions about genres;

 ---
 background-image: url(./images/bg_default_2021_white.png)